-I applied through a recruiter and interviewed at Vail Resorts.
+I applied through a recruiter.
+I interviewed at Vail Resorts (Broomfield, CO).

 Your feedback has been sent to the team and we'll look into it.